GDPR

 April 17, 2026

 Social media profiles often reveal more about candidates than a résumé does.
-But employers cannot simply dig through them.
+But employers are not allowed to simply scrutinize them.
 This guide shows what is legally permitted in Germany — and what can lead to fines.

 The legal basis